R-Lum/Luminescence/cran-comments.md

 ## Other notes or warnings

+* *winbuilder*

-* *winbuilder* (oldrel and stable) returned the note "Possibly mis-spelled words in DESCRIPTION: deconvolution (42:38)".
-The word is spelled correctly.
+* old: `Possibly mis-spelled words in DESCRIPTION:` The word is spelled correctly

-* *winbuilder* (devel) returned a note on the package size.
-There is nothing we can do anymore for the moment.
+* relase: `checking installed package size ...
+NOTE`: See comments above
+* devel: no notes, warnings or errors

+R-old and R-release also complained about invalid URLs, however, we double checked thous URLs and found them accessible.

 ## Reverse dependency checks

 Reverse depends 4: all OK.
+(the note in 'RLumShiny' is not related to 'Luminescence')

 ## Test environments
 * local macOS High Sierra 10.14.4, Xcode 10.2.1, R-release